zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/PCU - Factory Method.md

 - Code may become more complicated
 # Use Cases
 - When we don't know beforehand what types and dependencies of the objects are
+- Creating products of the same type but different variants [[Abstract Factory Pattern]]

 [[Factory Method Pattern]]